 Day two’s journey intentionally criss-crosses the region on its way south to Margaret River.
 Why be in a hurry when there’s rolling vistas of beautiful bovine pastures, the serpentine Caves Road drive and ancient forests to admire between drinks?

 Located 30 minutes south from Dunsborough (where we ended the first day), this brewery’s relaxed swagger oozes from every corner of the creatively up-cycled old dairy and hay sheds – it’s authentic, ego-free and downright cool.
-The large, open planned bar area opens up to a grassed area with a food hut overlooking the farm dam; there, when the weather is warm enough, younger visitors will love hurling themselves down the 50 metre long slippery slide that opens each weekend.
+The large, open planned bar area opens up to a grassed area with a food hut overlooking the farm dam; there, when the weather is warm enough, younger visitors will love hurling themselves down the 50 metre long slippery slide.

 Beer wise, the provenance of the farm and the South West region comes into play.
-Head brewer Josh Thomas is passionate about using local and seasonal ingredients in the many versions of the Beer Farm Berliner Wiesse and Saison, such as the ShirazerWiesse, as well as the Australian Bitter brewed with (almost) 100 percent Western Australian ingredients.
-The standout from the range is the award-winning New World India Pale Lager that blends modern Mosaic stone fruit characters into the classic refreshment of a well made lager.
+Head brewer Josh Thomas is passionate about using local and seasonal ingredients in the many versions of the Beer Farm Berliner Weisse and saisons, such as the cult favourite Shirazzawiess.

 Darting back west, you'll reach Bootleg Brewing – an icon of the South West region.
-Launched by school teacher Tom Reynolds in the mid-90s, the brewery and some of its beers, such as cult favourite Raging Bull, predates most of those making up today's beer industry by some considerable distance but has maintained its currency through a steady stream of single batch releases, many of them collaborations with Western Australian retailers like Mane Liquor and Cellarbrations Carlisle.
+Launched by school teacher Tom Reynolds in the mid-90s (who has sold to new owners and retired since this article was first published), the brewery and some of its beers, such as cult favourite Raging Bull, predates most of those making up today's beer industry by some considerable distance but has maintained its currency through a steady stream of single batch releases, many of them collaborations with Western Australian retailers like Mane Liquor and Cellarbrations Carlisle.

-These relationships recently stretched all the way to San Diego when Stone Brewing handed Bootleg the recipe for its Arrogant Bastard so they could create a true bootleg take on the churlish hop bomb as part of Stone's 2016 global project.
+These relationships have even stretched as far as San Diego when Stone Brewing handed Bootleg the recipe for its Arrogant Bastard so they could create a true bootleg take on the churlish hop bomb as part of Stone's 2016 global project.
 Drinkers visiting today can enjoy views from its sprawling lawns over the dam while grazing on a range of pub classics before leaving with packaged takeaway beers tucked under their arms.
+GS

-Bootleg Brewery is located on the corner of Johnson and Puzey Rd, Wilyabrup WA 6280
+Bootleg Brewery is located on the corner of Johnson and Puzey Road, Wilyabrup

 Cheeky Monkey Brewery & Cidery